thomasvan/ubuntu16-magento2-nginx-php7/README.md

 # ubuntu16-magentoee2-nginx-php7-elasticsearch-supervisord-ssh

-A Dockerfile that installs the latest magento on Ubuntu 16.04 with nginx 1.10.0, php-fpm7.0, php7.0 APC User Cache and openssh.
+Run the latest magento 2 EE on Ubuntu 16.04 with nginx 1.10.0, php-fpm7.0, elasticsearch and openssh.
 You can also handle the services using supervisord.

 ###Todo: